invertase/react-native-firebase/codorials/authentication-with-firebase/project-structure.md

 ## Entry file

-Every fresh React Native project contains to key files, an `index.android.js` & a `index.ios.js` files which currently individually render a simple React component with basic styling.
+Every fresh React Native project contains two key files, an `index.android.js` & a `index.ios.js` files which currently individually render a simple React component with basic styling.
 Rather than having two separate files, we're going to create a single file so both Android & iOS use it.

 We'll achieve this by creating a `src` directory where our own code for the app will live.
 Create the directory with an `index.js` file, so your